 Assessors shall respond in a timely manner to all correspondence relating to the IECEx Assessment or any other IECEx System matters.
 In general, a maximum response time of 48 hrs, from receiving the correspondence.

-E-mail or Fax correspondence is expected.
-Assessors shall at all times ensure that their contact details, as recorded on the IECEx website Directory, are current and if not, to immediately notify the ExMC Secretary at chris.agius@iecex.com.
+E-mail correspondence is expected.
+Assessors shall at all times ensure that their contact details, as recorded on the IECEx website Directory, are current and if not, to immediately notify the IECEx Executive Secretary at chris.agius@iecex.com.

 Maintenance of competencies and skills